Born-Digital-US/islandora_scholar/modules/islandora_scholar/modules/citation_exporter_extra/README.md

 ## Introduction

 Generates a block with metadata export options that can be embedded in any object page.
-Currently supported formats include:
+Currently supported export formats include:

 * BibTex
 * EndNote